Christian Bale and Matt Damon in winning form for real-life racing romp Ford v Ferrari

 Really, it's Ford v Ford.
 Profit v respect.
 Stuffed shirts v real racers.
 Not so much Le Mans as man v man.

 The movie begins in 1959, when race cars were rickety, rattly machines.
-Bale plays Le Mans winner Ken Miles, real-life motoring maverick with a literally burning desire to win in the first of several hair-raising racing scenes.
+Matt Damon plays Le Mans winner Carroll Shelby, a real-life motoring maverick with a literally burning desire to win in the first of several hair-raising racing scenes.
 Logan director James Mangold turns your chair into a driver's seat as the camera skims over the road, mere inches off the asphalt.
-Windshield barely visible, gears clunking, engine roaring, each lap is a visceral, thrilling experience pulled off by split-second editing and muscular sound design as you live in that split second between victory and brutal car-shredding crashes.
+Windshield barely visible, gears clunking, engine roaring, each lap is a visceral, thrilling experience pulled off by pinopint editing and muscular sound design as you live in that split second between victory and brutal car-shredding crashes.

 Ford v Ferrari has fun with the noble notion that racing is all about the connection between man and machine, a battle between men, not the machines that carry them.
 It's all about instinct, a pure vision, a quest for the perfect lap -- even if you have to risk your life to do it.